RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    session or will fail to continue the current one.

    One can set an alternative place for :tt:`biojhub4_dir` in the pub area.
-   You will need to edit your :tt:`~/.bashrc` file and add at the end a line using your account in place of UCInetID:
+   You will need to edit your :tt:`~/.bashrc` file and at the end add a line (use your UCInetID):

    .. code-block:: console